 - Rural locations offer an unparalleled environment for honing your language skills.
-Loneliness is a powerful incentive to practice speaking the local language with actual locals.
+Loneliness is a powerful incentive to practice speaking the local language.

-- Immersion does really work, but it’s not automatic.
+- Immersion really works, but it’s not automatic.
 You have to actively avoid English and pursue the local language.

-- I don’t want to work as a translator or interpreter.
-It is a highly specialized, highly stressful job that has little to do with actually speaking a language well.
+- Being able to translate a language well and actually speaking a language well are two very different skills.
 Case in point: a few of my professional Japanese translator colleagues could translate from English to Japanese extremely well, but really struggled to speak or understand the spoken language.